What is an enchilada skillet?

 So listen, if you’re not using your Thanksgiving leftovers to make this turkey enchilada skillet, I promise you’ll be filled with regret.
 This is hands down the best way to transform your turkey day fare into something exciting that the whole family will love!

-If you make my Leftover Turkey Enchilada Skillet, please let me know by leaving a review below!
+If you make this Leftover Turkey Enchilada Skillet, please let us know by leaving a review and rating below!

 Looking for more Thanksgiving inspiration?
 Check out the following!